|

 • Proclamation Line & Taxation

-• Imposed taxes/restrictions: Sugar Act, Currency Act, Wool Act, Naval Stores Act, Hat Act, Molasses Act, Iron Act, Mutiny Act, Quartering Act
+• Imposed Sugar Act, Currency Act, Wool Act, Naval Stores Act, Hat Act, Molasses Act, Iron Act, Mutiny Act, Quartering Act

 • Colonists protested: boycotted goods, refused to fund soldiers